masyl/isomaton/doc/roadmap.md

 ## Upcomming Releases

-### v0.? - Remember when?
-- Ability to serialize and deserialize a complete world/stage state
-- Save a serialized checkpoint and resume from this checkpoint
-- Ability to quit and resume a game where it was left
-- handle keystroke for "S" to Save Checkpoint
-- handle keystroke for "Q" to Quit and Save
-- handle keystroke for "R" to Resume from checkpoint
-- Make a predictable "save checkpoint" and "restart from checkpoint" to test world determinism
-- Remember the playState and speed when resuming a saved game

 ### v0.? - Rules, rules, rules
 - Make the knight hunt the slime, and the slime teleport when its touched
 - Implement A* pathfinding function with